p-christ/nn_builder/README.md

 * e.g. layers_info=[[“gru”, 10], [“lstm”, 5], [“linear, 2]]
 would create a 3 layer RNN with the first layer being a GRU layer with 10 hidden units, the next layer a LSTM layer with 5 hidden units and the final layer a linear layer with 2 hidden units.

-#### Other notable features

-See this colab notebook for examples on how to use the features:
-* Multiple output heads
-* Embeddings
-* RNN outputting full sequence or final sequence

 ## Contributing